Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 |DugoutSeats|       99       |     88     |   46   |    37     |      163      |
 |DugoutSeats|       83       |    123     |   77   |    59     |      145      |

 These data sets represent the main top-line data that you would tend to use working for a club.

 ## Housing your data and functions in a package

 While this book isn't meant to be an expose on how to use the R language, R has some great features for analytic work that are worth exploring.
 They will make our lives easier as we move through the subsequent chapters.
-The data in this book can be found in the package FOSBAAS and is located here: https://github.com/Justin-Watkins/FOSBAAS_Package.git.
-Analyitical work tends to be repetitive and housing your functions in a package will make your life easier.
+Analyitical work tends to be repetitive and housing your functions in a package will make your life easier and worth living.
 There are many resources available that make building your own package easy and we'll cover the basics here.

-There are two packages that will make your life building packages really simple: devtools [@R-devtools] and roxygen [@R-roxygen2].
+There are two packages that will make building packages really simple: `devtools` [@R-devtools] and `roxygen` [@R-roxygen2].
 There are also numerous resources on how to build your own package.
 Rstudio even has some built-in-tools that makes this process even easier.
 I want to demonstrate this process because it is really easy and is incredibly useful.

 ### Building a simple package

-You'll want to install RStudio and open a new R file.
+You'll want to open RStudio and create a new R file.
 Creating a basic package only takes a few steps:

 ```r